 For fractionation processes which are only determined by a thermal evaporation process, one may assume P = ½ for the beginning of the evaporation.
 E.g.:

 q(t) describes the (oftenly complicated) time dependence of the raw fractionation profile.
-One would,
+One

 Parameter s must, as well, not be time dependent, to reflect the intentions of the Expo Law.
 Please note: Faraday cup effects are not covered with this equation.

 If we have an isotopic system with at least 3 isotopic species, we can calculate two non trivial isotope ratios (robs1 and robs2), and, for both ratios the above equ.
 (5) is valid.

 If, additionally, the "true" ratio (RT2) of one of these ratios is known, we can compute the "true" ratio (RT1) of the other ratio just by eliminating parameter P(t), which is identical for all simultaniously evaporating isotopic species of the same isotopic system.
 The normalizing formula would thus be as follows: